b0gumila/GitHub-Tutorial/README.md

 2. Understanding the terminology
 3. Showoff Github.com
 4. Show how Github & Git & R Studio work together
-5. Install Git and connect to R Studio
+5. Have the lab install Git and connect to R Studio
-6. All work on an example together
+6. All work on an two examples together

 <br>
 <b>What is Github?</b><br>